 Most Americans have heard people say both, “It’s not that big a deal,” and “It’s not that big of a deal,” and many are not certain which of the two constructions is considered correct.
 The former phrase is correct, meaning that it is acceptable in all registers of English; the latter is a false partitive.
-It’s a dialectical construction that is not considered grammatical in standard English, at least in formal registers; it is becoming more common in casual speech.
+It’s a dialectical construction that is not considered grammatical in the most formal registers of standard English, although it is becoming more common in casual speech.

 The word “big” is an adjective; as such it is not entitled to govern a prepositional phrase.
 In the sentence, “It’s not that big a deal,” “big” modifies, or describes, “deal.”
 The sentence could be rewritten as “It’s not a deal that big,” or “The deal is not that big.”
 It is neither necessary nor permissible to insert “of” into the sentence.